WJCT-Public-Media/WJCT-Newscast-Automator/README.md

 ### What's New

+* version 0.14 - Updated license, added copy of license to text, added settings option menu (currently not functional)
-* ver 0.13 - Beautified the code.
+* version 0.13 - Beautified the code.
 * version 0.12 - Changed date format in post title.
 Changed logic to include update database either way.
 * version 0.11 - Changed name to WJCT Newscast Automator because reasons.
 * version 0.1 -  Set up cron to check every 5 minutes for new mp3.
 If mp3 is new, the post will be created.
 (This version is ready for pre-alpha testing.)